 We would like to better understand how your experiences would help us to shape and grow our diverse community.
 Please respond in 250 words or less.

-I serve as the Head of Curriculum of GenDigital Academy, an NGO spreading digital literacy that gives me the opportunity to teach children of various ages and various schools from all over Indonesia.
-In one particular community, we taught a group of elementary students aged 7-13 from a church community.
-In our teaching sessions, we supervise the children, answer their questions, and occasionally laugh together at their excitement.
+I serve as the Head of Curriculum of GenDigital Academy, an NGO teaching digital literacy that gives me the opportunity to teach children of various ages and various schools from all over Indonesia.
+In one particular community, we taught a group of elementary students aged 7-13.
+In our teaching sessions, we supervise the children, answer their questions, and occasionally laugh together over their excitement.

-Through seeing firsthand my students’ constant efforts and subsequent improvement in coding ability, I didn’t expect to learn about inquisitiveness’ importance in our lives.
-Somewhere along the way, I lost that child-like curiosity and excitement to learn new things, just because I feared failure.
+Through seeing firsthand my students’ constant efforts and subsequent improvement in coding ability, I didn’t expect to learn about the importance of inquisitiveness in our lives.
+Somewhere along the way, I lost that childlike curiosity and excitement to learn new things, just because I feared failure.
 Working with children, I relearned the importance of curiosity, which has helped me become more open to new challenges.
-From learning to play the guitar to mastering Mandarin turned unfamiliar experiences into self-satisfaction.
-By saying “yes” to as many opportunities as possible, I have learned to adapt, push boundaries, and live with no regrets by avoiding missed opportunities.
+From learning to play the guitar to mastering Mandarin, I turned unfamiliar experiences into self-satisfaction.
+By saying “yes” to as many opportunities as possible, I have learned to adapt, push boundaries, and live with no regrets.

 I’m excited to push my peers to be both learners and teachers, opening their eyes to the success we can achieve through sharing knowledge and learning from others.
-I also aim to bring a growth mindset and see myself as a glass half full as I seek knowledge across disciplines and get to know peers with various backgrounds and experiences.
-I’ll not only become an excellent student but also contribute to the diverse community I’ll meet at NYU.
+I also aim to bring a growth mindset and a ‘glass half full’ perspective, as I seek knowledge across disciplines and get to know peers with various backgrounds and experiences.
+I will not only become an excellent student but also contribute to the diverse community I’ll meet at NYU.